tom-ash/cheat-sheets/README.md

 ```

 ### Returning
-Using the `return` keyword within the block of the classic ES1 for loop throws `Uncaught SyntaxError: Illegal return statement`.
+Using the `return` keyword within the block of the classic ES1 for loop throws `
+`.

 ### Breaking
 The classic ES1 for loop can be halted using the `break` keyword.